vdhulst/idavie_docs/docs/source/gui.rst

 The Plots window gives the user access to useful 2D plots calculated in realtime for the cube.

-..
-Note:: The Spectral Profile can currently only be viewed for masked sources that are selected.
+**NOTE:** The Spectral Profile can currently only be viewed for masked sources that are selected.
 This will be expanded in the future, but in the meantime, you can view the spectral profile of any region by creating a new source and painting the voxels.

 .. raw:: html